Skip to content

 DB\Alter — Schema modification

-Alter dispatches to engine-specific DDL for safe schema changes:
+Alter dispatches to engine-specific DDL for safe schema changes on user-defined tables (for system tables, use DB\System\Manage).

 php